catchvibhu-7/onequestion/content/finale.md

 Would you like to be my girlfriend?

 If the answer is no, I will respect it completely.
-I just didn’t want to look back one day and regret not asking what if.
+I just didn’t want to look back one day and regret not asking.

-Some things might change, but I will always be there for you.

 And if the answer is yes —
 then I’ll go all in.